Coming up to its 66th year, McAdenville’s Christmas Town USA in North Carolina prepares once again to delight hundreds of thousands of visitors.

 Get there 30 – 45 minutes early.
 Seriously, it really is that easy to avoid a world of frustration.

-Since then, we’ve only been able to go on weekends but we go a little early so we have never had any more problems with traffic.
+Since then, we’ve only been able to go on weekends, but we go a little early, so we have never had any more problems with traffic.

-How to Get into McAdenville?
+How Do I Get to McAdenville?

 At 5:30 pm the police close off a few roads in the area, including Hickory Grove Road at the bridge and I-85 North Exit 23.
 There are plenty of signs to direct you, use the signs instead of the sat navigation.

 If you arrive after dark, there will be lengthy lines at the interstate exits.
 The later it gets, the longer the lines get.
-Drive slowly, and be prepared to come quickly to a complete stop.
+Drive slowly and be prepared to come quickly to a complete stop.

 - If you are coming in via I-85 North, Gastonia or Asheville, use Exit 22.